ladybug-tools/spider/gbxml-viewer/r11/gv-app/splash-screen.md

 * See [hud read me]( http://www.ladybug.tools/spider/index.html#gbxml-viewer/r10-11/gv-hud/README.md ) change log
 * Have not yet tested saving edits

+R11 is the new pre-release

+Many updates to all the Read Me files

 </details><details>

 <summary>Welcome 2018-02-28 ~ R10.10</summary>